PlumyGames/mgpp/docs/index.md

 > Starting the game with your mod and others to test the compatibility or interaction.

 - Separate Working Space
-> The configurable data directory of Mindustry Client located in a temporary folder as default to separate the environments of your all projects.
+> The configurable data directory of Mindustry Client located in a temporary folder by default to separate the environments of your all projects.

 - Manage your Assets
 > Assets will be copied into the output jar file with configuration.